davidjs11/bootloader-playground/README.txt

 x86 processors.

 environment
-    languages: assembly and (soon) C
+    languages: assembly and C
     assembler: nasm
+    compiler/linker: custom builds for i386
-    virtual machine: qemu
+    machine: qemu

 ================= stages ==================

-at the moment, there are available three stages of the project
+at the moment, there are available four stages of the project

 - 01-bootable-helloworld